You don't need a dashboard. You need 5 numbers, checked weekly. Here's the simplest tracking habit for teen creators.

 End-of-lesson check

-What is the core idea behind "Tracking What Works (Without Drowning In Data)"?
+What is the main idea of "Tracking What Works (Without Drowning In Data)"?

 You don't need a dashboard.
 You need 5 numbers, checked weekly.
 Here's the simplest tracking habit for teen creators.

-Which term best describes a foundational idea in "Tracking What Works (Without Drowning In Data)"?
+Which concept is most central to "Tracking What Works (Without Drowning In Data)"?

 analytics